OskarPluta/better-tiktok-generator/README.md

 An experimental Python toolkit for building narrated, vertical short-form videos from local media.
 It combines multilingual voice cloning, background music, a randomly selected video background, word-level text alignment, animated subtitles, and optional character background removal.

-> [!IMPORTANT]
-> This repository is a work in progress, not a finished command-line application.
-The pipeline is configured by editing Python code.
-The checked-in `main.py` currently runs only the multi-speaker audio stages; the video and subtitle stages are present but commented out.

 ## What it does

 The intended pipeline is: